By Lisa Bumble

 Contrary to popular belief, this tip makes a huge difference on the amount of stress you feel.
 Looking at the positive aspects of your everyday life can help reduce anxiety.
 These positive aspects could come from anywhere, for example, by tracking your progress towards your financial goals which could include putting £5 into your savings account.
 Try to find some healthy (and free) outlets to distract your mind, even if only for 30 minutes.

 Exercise has been proven to benefit a number of aspects of your life.
 From better sleep, to more energy, to strengthened relationships and improved mental capacity.
 Leading on from this, if you feel better and are more alert, you are going to be more receptive to better habits and sticking to your financial goals.

 As a matter of fact, picking the right activity does not necessarily have to cost the earth.
-Try these inexpensive exercises to help relieve any stress you feel:
+Try these inexpensive exercises for helping relieve any stress you feel:

 We all know we feel better after a refreshing night's sleep, however there is increasing evidence out there to suggest that missing out on just a few hours kip each night has serious health implications including the inability to deal with stressful situations.
 The more activities you do during the day equals the more tired your body will feel to sleep better at night (all the more reason to take on some of the exercises we mentioned above, however, do not do them too soon before going to bed).

 If you have trouble falling sleep, try the old classics, such as a glass of warm milk or hot chocolate.
 The comforting feeling it gives you might be enough to rest your mind and put you to sleep.
 Otherwise, talk about your stresses to another person, getting out your frustration may be helpful in easing your worries because you are no longer keeping it to yourself.